Old Habits never die, but divers do!

 Why is a quarter turn or half turn an issue?

 When a valve is only opened a quarter turn or a half turn you may not notice any difference in the function of the regulator

-at the surface but once you descend the pressure changes will cause the regulator to breath harder and eventually it will
+at the surface.
+As you descend on your dive the pressure changes will cause the regulator to breath harder and eventually it

-Most of the major training organizations which include PADI, TDI/SDI, BSAC, GUE and DAN all say “turn it all the way on”.
+Most of the major training organizations which include PADI, TDI/SDI, BSAC, GUE and DAN all say “turn the valve all the way on”.